secinthenet/crypto-guide/README.md

 A transaction format standard for partially signed Bitcoin transactions defined in [BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki).
-Facilitates interoperability between different wallets that process partially signed transactions.
+Prior to the adoption of PSBT, every wallet implemented its own format for partially signed transactions used in multisig.
+This meant that it was not always possible to use different wallets to process multisig transactions.

 ## Overview

 ### Creating a wallet

--   Prepare secure quarantined (AKA eternally air gapped) devices
+-   Prepare secure quarantined devices (AKA eternally air gapped).
 -   Generate seeds and auxiliary secrets using one or more quarantined devices.
 -   Verify the seeds derive the same master public keys (xpub/ypub/zpub) with at least two implementations that are as independent as possible (including